AutoFFS: Adversarial Deformations for Facial Feminization Surgery Planning: Method

 \subsubsection{Deformation-Based Targeted Adversarial Attack}

 To apply our method at test time, we perform a \emph{targeted adversarial attack} on the pre-trained classifier ensemble $\{f_{\theta_m}\}_{m=1}^M$ by optimizing our deformation field $\Phi_{y_{\text{target}}}$ to produce a deformed scan $\mathbf{X}'$ that fools these classifiers into predicting the target class label $y_\text{target}$.
-We freeze all classifier weights and only optimize the control point offsets $\Delta\mathbf{P}_{i,j,k}$, which are initialized to zero (identity transform).
-To optimize these control points, we introduce a \emph{smooth worst-case margin loss} $\mathcal{L}_{\text{swm}}$ based on the log-sum-exp operator \cite{boyd2004convex}, which smoothly approximates the worst-case logit across the ensemble, targeting the most resistant classifier while maintaining gradient flow through all ensemble members, pushing all classifiers beyond a defined logit-margin $\gamma$.
-The temperature parameter $\tau$ controls the smoothness of this approximation, where lower values approach the true min/max.
+We therefore freeze all classifier weights and only optimize the control point offsets $\Delta\mathbf{P}_{i,j,k}$, which are initialized to zero (i.e., an identity transform).
+To optimize these control point offsets, we introduce a \emph{smooth worst-case margin loss} $\mathcal{L}_{\text{swm}}$ based on the log-sum-exp operator \cite{boyd2004convex}, which smoothly approximates the worst-case logit across the ensemble, targeting the most resistant classifier while maintaining gradient flow through all ensemble members.
+The optimization jointly drives all classifiers beyond a specified logit-margin $\gamma$ through a single unified objective.
+The temperature parameter $\tau$ controls the smoothness of the approximation, where lower values approach the true min/max.
 To enforce symmetric deformations, we additionally apply the classifier ensemble to deformed scans mirrored across the midsagittal plane (denoted with $\texttt{flip}(\cdot)$).
 The whole process is described in \autoref{alg:deformation}.

+Intuitively, the targeted adversarial attack can be viewed as a tool for traversing a learned representation space.
+Let's consider a skull that initially lies within the male distribution.
+By optimizing the deformation field, we progressively move this skull across the decision boundaries of all ensemble classifiers until it is confidently placed within the female distribution (and vice versa for masculinization).
+The logit-margin $\gamma$ ensures the final sample lies well beyond all boundaries rather than at their edge.
+A simplified 2D example of this process is visualized in \autoref{fig:attack}.

+As the deformation is parameterized by spatially localized control points, displacements can be masked region-wise, allowing clinically or patient-motivated constraints to be imposed directly on the deformation field.